datawire/ambassador-docs/docs/emissary/pre-release/topics/running/tls/origination.md

 ## Advanced configuration using a `TLSContext`

-If your upstream services require more than basic HTTPS support (e.g. minimum TLS version support or SNI support) you can create a `TLSContext` for $productName$ to use when originating TLS.
+If your upstream services require more than basic HTTPS support (e.g. providing a client certificate or setting the minimum TLS version support) you must create a `TLSContext` for $productName$ to use when originating TLS.
+For example:

 ```yaml
 ---